BuildOnViction/docs/docs/wp-and-research/economics-paper.md

 The economic decisions such as the amount of block rewards, inflation rate, the division of block rewards might be based on the consensus of majority of the Masternodes (with their voters).
 Masternode Council could be one of the coordinating bodies for these activities using the official governance d-app.

-## APPENDIX A: HISTORY OF THE PROJECT
+## Appendix A: History of the Project

 TomoChain PTE.
 LTD. raised funds to build TomoChain blockchain platform in early 2018.
 The ICO whitepaper is at https://goo.gl/avtnZ1.
 The terms of sale and other documents can be found at  https://tomochain.com/exchanges TomoChain platform will be gradually decentralized in 2-8 years after the mainnet launch, and eventually become a secure public blockchain platform for everyone.

-## APPENDIX B: REWARD CALCULATION FORMULA AND DETAILS
+## Appendix B: Reward Calculation Formula and Details

 ### General notations